 Part one is what you see here.

-All the information you need in the missing horse owner’s manual grouped into 4 sections and organized into chapters and topics.
+All the information you need in the missing horse owner’s manual:

 The key differences in this membership part are:

-- The ability to interact with like minded people.
-The forums are where the action is but there is more to this.
-It is a social network without the politics of the other public mega social media sites like Facebook.
-Only horse advocates are here and you can DM (direct message) each other and even start your own groups without the fear of the world watching you.
+- Membership allows you to interact with like-minded people through forums, discussions, and postings.
+The forums are where the action is, but there is more to this.
+It is a social network without the politics of other public mega social media sites like Facebook.
+Only horse advocates are here, and you can DM (direct message) each other and even start a group without fearing the world watching you.

 - You get exclusive access to special live podcasts and live webinars.